mmjulkowska/MVApp/README.md

 #### Two-way ANOVA

-In this sub-tab you can explore the effect of two Independent Variables and interaction between them simultaneously.
+In this sub-tab you can explore the effect of two Independent Variables and the interaction between them.
 Select Independent Variable 1 and 2 from the drop-down menu in the main window:

 ![04_explore_23](https://user-images.githubusercontent.com/14832460/38313769-7638eb16-382d-11e8-9514-6781937ac340.png)